Latoya Schadel shares one of the pleasures of working in the Vaucluse House team:

 As with anything in the kitchen, practice builds confidence, and soon we began to adapt 19th Century recipes for the vegetables we had to hand.
 When Anita Rayner, pointed out a particularly fine crop pf fennel, we scanned our well-thumbed Mrs Beeton to find a traditional way of preserving its fragrant goodness for future seasons.
 The recipe we found was intended for pickling onions but turned out beautifully for the fennel we served for Vaucluse House museum’s Centenary celebration we held in October.
 Unlike many modern recipes for pickled vegetables, some of which we had experimented with at home, Mrs Beeton does not recommend the use of any sugar, only a few simple spices and vinegar.
 Like many of our visitors on the Centenary, we found this complemented the natural aromatics of the root—retaining, not exaggerating its natural flavour.
 In Mrs Beeton’s words, it is “a very Simple Method, and exceedingly Good”.

 - 2 cups white vinegar or white wine vinegar

 - 2 bay leaves

-You will need to use a sterilised jar or jars - approximately one litre volume or equivalent smaller jars - tall enough to hold the fennel. prepare extra vinegar to fill the jar if necessary.
+You will need sterilised preserving jars tall enough to hold the fennel.
+This recipe makes approximately 1L of pickling liquid; prepare extra vinegar solution to fill the jar if necessary.